Skip to main content

 6. 6

-Find a sponsoring Delaware broker.
-You cannot activate your Salesperson license without an active Delaware broker willing to supervise your work.
+Affiliate with a sponsoring Delaware broker.
+You cannot activate your salesperson license without a broker to supervise your work.

 7. 7

-Pay the license fee ($131) and activate your license.
-Once your sponsoring broker submits the affiliation, the DREC issues your active Delaware Salesperson license.
+Pay the DREC license fee and activate.
+Once your sponsoring broker files the affiliation, the Commission issues your active Delaware salesperson license.

-Use the AI Tutor for Delaware agency rules
+Use the AI Tutor for agency and landlord-tenant rules

 Delaware exam — the numbers that matter